mbcse/wingFi/WHITEPAPER.md

 ## Executive Summary

-WingFi is a decentralized protocol that provides automated, transparent, and instant flight delay insurance powered by smart contracts on the Binance Smart Chain.
+AeroFi is a decentralized protocol that provides automated, transparent, and instant flight delay insurance powered by smart contracts on the Binance Smart Chain.
 The protocol eliminates traditional insurance inefficiencies through blockchain technology, oracle-based automation, and community-driven liquidity pools.

 ---